raspberrypilearning/editor-dont-collide/en/step_7.md

 ➡️ Generate a random position for the obstacle
 --- /task ---

-Generate a pair of random x, y coordinates for the obstacle to start at.
+Add a line of code for a random **seed**.
+A seed lets you generate the same random numbers in each frame.

 <div class="c-project-code">
 --- code ---